 - Plant out your marrows, courgettes and pumpkins its June you can officially put tender plants outside.

 - Outdoor tomatoes can now also go outside.

 - Time to seed a few more rows of root crops and continue with your cut and come again lettuce and spinach.

-- Easy edibles to sow in pots are basil and coriander.
-Reseed regularly as you will use it up quickly once grown.
-You can also grow quiet a few things in containers patio bean and tumbler tomatoes are easy.
-Small tomatoes will ripen more easily.
+- Easy edible herbs to sow in pots are basil and coriander.
+Reseed regularly as you will use them up quickly once grown.
+You can also grow quiet a few things in containers patio bean and tumbler tomatoes are easy and remember small tomatoes will ripen more easily.